Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Introduction

 \subsection{General Introduction}

 Anyons are two-dimensional quasi-particles interacting through an Aharonov--Bohm magnetic flux.
 By gauging this interaction directly into the wave function, they can be regarded as free particles with a new symmetry that differs from the bosonic or fermionic cases.
 Anyons possess a statistical parameter, a real number denoted by $\alpha \in [0,1]$, which interpolates between bosons ($\alpha = 0$) and fermions ($\alpha = 1$).
-We refer to the survey \cite{Lun_24} for a larger view on various mathematical developments about anyon gases.
+We refer to the survey \cite{Lun_24} for a broader overview of various mathematical developments concerning anyon gases.

 This paper focuses on the dynamics of an almost-bosonic anyon gas, where the statistical parameter $\alpha$ tends to zero as the number of particles becomes large.
-The ground state energy per particle for such systems has been previously studied in \cite{CorDubLunRou-19, CorLunRou-16, Gir_20, LunRou}.
-It has been shown that it can be approximated by the energy of a one-body functional.
+The ground state energy per particle for such systems has been previously studied in \cite{CorDubLunRou-19, CorLunRou-16, Gir_20, LunRou,Vis_25,AEGGLN_26,Ata_Lun_Gir_25}.
+Also note that anyons can be based on fermionic wave functions giving rise to the study of almost-fermionic anyons \cite{Rou_Lun_Lev_26,Rou_Gir_21,Lam_Lun_Rou_23,Lun_17,Lun_Rou_16}.
+It has been shown that the ground-state energy per particle can be approximated by a one-body functional.
 The associated ground state of the $N$-body system then converges to a product state based on the minimizer of the one-body functional.
-The aim of the present paper is to show that, for a sufficiently large number of particles, such a product state will remain in a product form over time, and to present an effective governing equation for this behavior.
+The aim of the present paper is to show that, for a sufficiently large number of particles, such a product state will remain approximately in a product form over time, and to present an effective governing equation for this behavior.